thycotic/privman-docs/admin/filters/types/application/user-context.md

 User Context Filters are used in a policy as either an

-* inclusion filter,  to specify that the policy only applies to users in a specific AD Group
+* inclusion filter, to specify that the policy only applies to users in a specific AD Group.
 * exclusion filter, to specify that the policy applies to everyone except the users in a specific AD Group.

 The User Context Filters are part of the Application Filter templates listed for Windows: